-From managing P&L at 17 to orchestrating multi-million dollar exits.
-This is what happens when street-smart meets boardroom-ready.
+From managing P&L at 17 to orchestrating multi-million dollar exits to strategically building elite networks through TYPG.
+This is what happens when street-smart meets boardroom-ready meets relationship architecture.

 While others were collecting degrees, I was collecting P&L statements.
 At 17, I wasn't studying business—I was running one.
 That early immersion into high-stakes retail, serving Miami's power brokers, taught me something no MBA could: real business is about relationships, not spreadsheets.

 Today, I bring a unique perspective to executive leadership—one forged by experience, not theory.
 One that values results over credentials.
-One that knows the difference between managing a business and building one.
+One that understands how to build businesses while simultaneously cultivating the relationships that enable the next level of success.

 Revenue Generated